Caernarfon Airport: Wales Air Ambulance

 The airfield is now one of the homes for the Wales Air Ambulance.
 The HEMS (Helicopter Emergency Medical Service) operates the Airbus Helicopters H145, a twin-engined light utility helicopter from Caernarfon.
 The helicopters are leased and are operated on behalf of the charity by Babcock Mission Critical Services Onshore.

 Facilities

 During the 2000s, the airport underwent significant re-development and expansion.
 At the aerodrome, there is a large café, a maintenance and storage hangar, and a visitor centre and shop which are part of the Aviation Museum at the site.

 History

-The airfield opened in July 1941 as a RAF Flying Training Command airfield for training and closed for flying in June 1945.
+The airfield opened in July 1941 as an RAF Flying Training Command airfield for training and closed for flying in June 1945.
 It was built with three runways, all 50 yards wide, and organised into a triangle: 27/09 1100 yards, 21/03 1000 yards and 14/32 1000 yards.
 It had two T1 hangars, a single Bellman hangar and six blister hangars along the northern perimeter track.
 The technical, administration and hospital areas were on the south side of the runways, along with the air traffic control tower and the watch office.